cioos-siooc/metadata-entry-form/firebase-functions/functions/dataset-name.md

 - [ ] For datasets where DFO is a partner, ensure 'parent' ROR is added (https://ror.org/02qa1x782).
 DFO 'child' organizations (i.e. CHS) and their ROR are optional.
 - [ ] The citation in the metadata record matches the preferred citation mentioned in the data package.
 - [ ] Include Hakai Institute as Publisher (& Distributor?)
+- [ ] Make sure email address is provided if the role is 'Point of Contact'
+- [ ] Add contact affiliation where known

 ### Resources